Program Highlights

-Prepare to start making a difference with a health information technology associate degree.
+Prepare to start making a difference with a health information technology degree.

 Health information technology (HIT) professionals have skills and competencies in health data management, information policy, information systems, administrative and clinical workflow.
 HIM is focused on operations management, which is crucial to ensuring an accurate and complete medical record, as well as cost-effective information processing.
 HIM professionals are prepared for the acute care environment and are often part of the information technology staff and clinical informatics professionals responsible for the electronic health record.